 New York Film Academy prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery).
-This report is prepared in cooperation with NYFA's Clery Coordinator, President, Senior Executive Vice President, Director of Operations, Dean of Students, Dean of Campus, and Title IX Coordinator, as well as local law enforcement agencies surrounding our campus.
+This report is prepared in cooperation with NYFA's Clery Coordinator, President, Senior Executive Vice President, Dean of Students, Dean of Campus, Title IX Coordinator, and the Operations Department as well as local law enforcement agencies surrounding our campus.

-This report includes campus crime statistics for the past three calendar years for crimes occurring on campus property; designated non-campus properties, including the St. George Residences; public property adjacent to or contiguous to campus property; and leased, rented, or controlled buildings and facilities.
+This report includes campus crime statistics for the past three calendar years for crimes occurring on campus property; designated non-campus properties; public property adjacent to or contiguous to campus property; and leased, rented, or controlled buildings and facilities.
 NYFA's Clery geography may vary year to year.
-A comprehensive and up to date list of NYFA Clery geography can be requested by email to clery.ny@nyfa.edu.
+A comprehensive and up to date list of NYFA's Clery geography can be requested by email to clery.ny@nyfa.edu.